Scott McBrien

-Early years
+Early life

 McBrien was born in Rockville, Maryland to Ernie and Kathleen McBrien.
 He attended DeMatha Catholic High School in Hyattsville, Maryland.
 As a senior in 1999, he helped engineer a 13–0 season and a 13th-place USA Today national ranking.
 That year, he completed 90 out of 131 passes for 1,878 yards and 25 touchdowns without any interceptions.
 During his high school career, McBrien earned two Washington Post All-Met and two PG Journal all-county honors.
 In 1999, he was named the Prince George's County Most Valuable Player.

 College career

 McBrien initially attended college at West Virginia University.
 In 2000, he played in 10 games, including one start, for the Mountaineers.
 He completed 42 out of 99 passes for 755 yards, including three touchdowns and three interceptions.
 In the Backyard Brawl against Pittsburgh, he netted 257 yards and two touchdowns.
 McBrien replaced Brad Lewis for the final three quarters of the Notre Dame game and threw for 252 yards and a touchdown.

-In 2001, he transferred to the University of Maryland in his sophomore year, where he was required by NCAA rules to sit out for a season.
+In 2001, after transferring to the University of Maryland, he was required by NCAA rules to sit out for his sophomore season.

 In 2002, McBrien started in all 14 games for the Maryland Terrapins.
 In the season-opener against Akron, he made his first career rushing touchdown and scored again with an eight-yard toss to Derrick Fenner.
 Against Eastern Michigan, he managed a career-high 300 passing yards for three touchdowns, including a school second-longest touchdown pass to Steve Suter for 91 yards.
-At his former alma mater, West Virginia, McBrien led the Terps to a 48-17 win with a 45-yard play action pass to Jafar Williams.
+At his former alma mater, West Virginia, McBrien led the Terps to a 48–17 win highlighted by a 45-yard play action pass to Jafar Williams.
 At Duke, he rushed for a touchdown and threw a 69-yard pass to Latrez Harrison for a touchdown.
 McBrien averaged 31.7 yards per completion at North Carolina including an 80-yard touchdown throw to Scooter Monroe.
 Against #14 N.C.
 State, he set up the game-winning Nick Novak field goal with a 36-yard completion to Steve Suter.
 At Clemson, McBrien tied two of his career highs with three touchdown passes and three interceptions.
 In the 2003 Peach Bowl against Tennessee, he was named the Outstanding Offensive Player of the Game, and ran seven times for 36 yards and two touchdowns.
 During the season, he placed fifth-best in school history in pass efficiency (141.3) and passing yards (2,497).
 For the season, McBrien ranked second in the ACC and 12th in the NCAA in pass efficiency.